flutter/website/faq.md

 Mobile hardware: 64-bit iOS devices (for example, iPhone 5S and newer), and ARM Android devices.

 We support developing Flutter apps with Android and iOS devices, as well as with Android emulators and the iOS simulator.

-We test on a variety of low-end to high-end phones and tablets, but we don't yet have an official device compatibility guarantee.
+We test on a variety of low-end to high-end phones (excluding tablets) but we don't yet have an official device compatibility guarantee.
+We do not offer support for tablets or have tablet-aware layouts.

 ## What technology is Flutter built with?